AnikaTabassum786/Course-Management-server/README.md

 6. user can view instructors and their expertise

 How to run the project locally: First of all run server side using nodemon index.js and then run client side using npm run dev

+About Project: Without login user can view Home, All Courses and Instruction Page.
+User can view details page but for enroll course user must need to login.

+If anyone try to view project, use this user name and password user name: tom@gmail.com password : 123456